2022- 23 Class names are based on people within the scientific field (current or historical) who link to and are an inspiration for our school values.

 Special issues for some protected characteristics

 It is rare for very young people to want to undergo reassignment.
 However, the governors will ensure that gender variant pupils, or the children of transgender parents are not singled out for different or less favourable treatment from that given to other pupils.

-The governors will make sure that pupils of all races are not singled out for different and less experience of these pupils.
+The governors will make sure that pupils of all races are not singled out for differentor less favourable treatment from that given to other pupils

 The governors will make sure that all gay, lesbian or bi-sexual pupils or children of gay, lesbian or bisexual parents are not singled out for unfair treatment.

 The governors will make reasonable adjustments to avoid disadvantage to a disabled pupil.
 When considering adjustments, the governors will take into account the circumstances of each case and will also be advised by the Isle of Wight SEN team and health professionals regarding the child’s needs.

 Factors which the governors will consider include: the financial or other resources required for the adjustment, its effectiveness, its effect on other pupils, health and safety requirements and whether aids have been made available through the Special Educational Needs route.

 Under the Act, the school can now lawfully make New Positive Action provisions to allow us to target measures that are designed to alleviate disadvantages experienced by, or to meet particular needs of pupils with particular protected characteristics.
 These measures will need to be a proportionate way of achieving the relevant aim.
 The school will use these provisions as appropriately as possible.